 Sound and Display.
 Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.

-When the ParkSense® switch is pressed to disable the system, the instrument cluster will display the "PARK ASSIST OFF" message for
+When the ParkSense® switch is pressed to disable the system, the instrument cluster will

-The ParkSense® switch LED will be ON when Park-Sense® is disabled or defective.
+The ParkSense® switch LED will be ON when ParkSense® is disabled or defective.
 The ParkSense® switch LED will be OFF when the system is enabled.